Building a lifelong

 Our centres offer the ideal balance of child-led and teacher-led activities.
 Each day our expert teachers will set up an exciting and challenging array of activities to engage your little one and build their skills in a fun and supportive environment.

-All Evolve centres uphold a bicultural curriculum Te Whāriki, and embrace both Māori and Pākehā language, identity and culture.
+All Evolve Education centres uphold a bicultural curriculum Te Whāriki, and embrace both Māori and Pākehā language, identity and culture.
 We formally acknowledge the Treaty of Waitangi - TeTiri o Waitangi and encourage the use of te reo.
 Our tamariki are taught Māori words and phrases, and we help bring the Māori language to life through waiata, karakia, and cultural stories.
 Kaiako and tamariki alike love celebrating special cultural events such as Matariki and Māori Language Week.

 Physical activity (Korikori)

 Physical activity is crucial for a child’s development and lays the foundation for a healthy and active life.
-Evolve’s purpose-built early learning centres feature fantastic outdoor spaces where children can swing, climb, run, jump, and build their physical skills.
+Evolve Education’s purpose-built early learning centres feature fantastic outdoor spaces where children can swing, climb, run, jump, and build their physical skills.
 From dancing and yoga, to playball and bike riding, our indoor and outdoor physical activities are designed so your child can have fun while developing confidence, building gross motor and fine motor skills, and improving coordination, balance and strength.

 Messy play (Korihori pōrehe)